 In 2017, developers Atlantic Management purchased a 66-acre pharmaceutical campus in Westborough in Greater Boston’s MetroWest area.
 The previous owner, AstraZeneca, had recently vacated the site, leaving the Town with reduced tax revenue and a piecemeal mix of empty drug manufacturing plants, offices, and recreational facilities.

-Today, the now-fully-redeveloped site has found a second life as a research and development hub for Amazon’s world-leading robotics business.
-The campus has since been expanded to include a second R&D facility and a distribution center, both tenanted by Amazon.
+Today, the now-fully-redeveloped site has found a second life as a high-tech industrial hub for Amazon’s world-leading robotics business.
+The campus has since been expanded to include a second facility and a distribution center, both tenanted by Amazon.

 Benefitting from SMMA’s suite of services—from architecture and engineering to permitting, landscape architecture, civil engineering, and sustainable design—Atlantic Management tailored the site to Amazon’s demanding program in the face of ever-shifting business demands.
 The result is a sustainable, thoughtfully designed campus that serves as a model for developers and landlords operating in New England’s growing light-industrial market.